 Look Up, Abraham!

 Picture yourself 75 years old.
 Your wife is 65.
-Both of you are well past child bearing age, and you don’t currently have any kids.
+Both of you are well past childbearing age, and you don’t currently have any kids.
 Now, picture that your name happens to mean “exalted father”—this probably feels a bit like a cruel joke.

-Imagine how startled he was hearing the voice of God Almighty speak to him in his old age, promising to make him into a great nation—a nation that blessed all the nations of the world (Genesis 12:2-3)—promising to give him offspring as innumerable as the dust on the Earth (Genesis 12:7; 13:16).
+Now, imagine how startled he was hearing the voice of God Almighty speak to him in his old age, promising to make him into a great nation—a nation that blessed all the nations of the world (Genesis 12:2-3)—promising to give him offspring as innumerable as the dust on the Earth (Genesis 12:7; 13:16).

 Imagine how started he was when God later changed his name to Abraham, meaning “father of a multitude” (Genesis 17:5).